kontron/devicetree-sal28/README.md

 ## Carrier overlays

-Kontron supports two different carriers.
+Kontron officially supports two different carriers.
 One generic "SMARC evaluation carrier 2.0" (`carrier-ads2.dtso`) and a "KBox A-230-LS" tailored to the SMARC-sAL28 board (`carrier-s1914.dtso`).
 These overlays provide nodes for the devices provided by these carriers.

 ## Additional overlays